mspaintmsi/superUser/msvc/README.txt

 SHA1: DE6ABDB8EB4E08942ADD4AA270C763ED4E3D8242
 SHA256: 5EDC723B50EA28A070CAD361DD0927DF402B7A861A036BBCF11D27EBBA77657D

+The script "Extract_msvcrt_libs.cmd" can automatically extract the msvcrt*.lib files from the WDK iso file.
+It requires 7-Zip application (https://7-zip.org) to be installed.
+Put the iso in the "msvc" directory, and run the script.

+If you don't want to use the script or 7-Zip, you can do it manually:

 Open the ISO file and extract the \WDK\libs_x86fre_cab001.cab and \WDK\libs_x64fre_cab001.cab files.
 Extract the _msvcrt.lib_* files and rename them to msvcrt*.lib: